'Omicron' Could Be Dominant In France Within Weeks, Says Adviser

 Omicron could become the dominant COVID-19 variant in France by the end of January, the top scientific adviser said on Thursday, after both France and the United States reported their first cases and countries around the world tightened curbs.

 The first known U.S. case was a fully vaccinated person in California who returned to the United States from South Africa on Nov.
 22 and tested positive seven days later.
-France reported a case in the Ile de France region of greater Paris.
+The French case, in the greater Paris region, was a passenger arriving from Nigeria.

 The White House also plans to announce stricter testing for international visitors.